 In practice, battery performance depends on a number of factors:

 - environmental effects

-Depending on the above, the beacon can live on a single battery from a couple of months to as long as five to ten years, depending on the beacon.
+Depending on the above, the beacon can live on a single set of batteries from a couple of months to as long as five years, depending on the type of beacons.

 Enabling conditional broadcasting makes beacons go ‘mute’ if specific conditions, based on sensor readings, are met.
 If the beacon does not broadcast, it uses much less energy.
 Currently, there are three conditional broadcasting modes: